 This is important: Download the Universal Studios Hollywood app before you arrive.
 The park is no longer handing out paper maps.
-Also, the app lists wait times so it’s easy to figure out your ride strategy.
+Also, the app lists wait times, making it easy to figure out your ride strategy.

 No big surprise here, everything is expensive.
 Set a budget, then double it.

 There’s a reason J.K.
 Rowling is a bazillionaire.
-Universal Studios admission starts at a non-negotiable $109 per person, and once you enter it’ll take all your willpower to not buy everything in sight.
+Universal Studios admission starts at a nonnegotiable $109 per person, and once you enter, it’ll take all of your willpower to not buy everything in sight.
 The cute little shops of Hogsmeade are filled with souvenirs for purchase, sweatshirts, stuffies, marauder maps, you name it.